 Authorised traders must be booked in advance and pay

-Fly-Pitchers do not have to pre-book a fly pitch, but must have a purchased a Festival ticket in advance.
-You are expected to take all unsold items with you by the end of the Festival
+You do not have to pre-book a fly pitch but must have a purchased a Festival ticket in advance.
+You are expected to take all unsold items with you by the end of the Festival.

-Applications are by online Application Form (see button link below) and will close on Easter Sunday, 12th April 2019 (DATE TO BE CONFIRMED).
+Applications are by online Application Form (see button link below).

 All stall enquiries applications received will be considered on their merits.
-Bookings will be confirmed by the Traders Co-ordinator by e-mail by 3rd May (DATE TO BE CONFIRMED).
+Bookings will be confirmed by the Traders Coordinator by e-mail.

-We expect payment of stall fees and staff tickets to be received by 31st May (DATE TO BE CONFIRMED).
+We expect payment of stall fees and staff tickets to be received beforehand.

 Please contact the Traders Co-ordinator with any questions.